codeAligned/tjioi/contest.md

 ### Study materials

-We'll develop a series of study materials to help you prepare for the contest.
-The contest will require some prior background in programming.
-The study materials will be made available by mid-February.
-We'll do our best to coordinate with computer science clubs at participating high schools to effectively use those materials.
+As of April 5, 2017, we've released our [2017 Study Guide]({{ '/materials/2017/StudyGuide.pdf' | relative_url }}), which you can review to prepare for the competition.
+We apologize for the delay in releasing these materials, but we hope that they will be useful for you nonetheless.

 ### Written section